 Following the vaccination visit, participants attend a series of follow-up visits to check their observations, and take a blood sample.
 These blood samples are used to assess the immune response to the vaccine, by testing neutralising antibody and T cell responses.

-The phase II part of the study involves expanding the age range of people the vaccine is assessed in, to include a small number of adults and children:
+The phase II part of the study involves expanding the age range of people the vaccine is assessed in.

 For these groups, researchers are assessing the immune response to the vaccine in people of different ages, to find out if there is variation in how well the immune system responds in older people or children.